masontchen/siameselfw/README.md

 # siameselfw
-Distinguishing faces using a Siamese network
+Face recognition using a Siamese network

 Images are downloaded from LFW Face Database.